ERFANbl/start-ML/README.md

-These projects are my first projects In ML.Uploaded in Zip files.
+These projects are my first projects In ML.
+Uploaded in Zip files.